What are the requirements to fly for American Airlines?

 Background Checks

 As for me, I like that all the pilots have to go through a thorough FBI criminal records check for at least the last 10 years to work for American Airlines or any other commercial flight.
 Some of the tests may involve taking fingerprints for biometric purposes.
 Any conviction of a felony, certain misdemeanants, or other misdemeanants within the last ten years will likely lead to disqualification.
-If you have any other case against you, it is advisable that you tell the airline this before they run your background check.
+If you have any other case against you, you should tell the airline this before they run your background check.

 Age Requirements

 As for the current mandatory retirement age for all Part 121 airline pilots, it is already set at 65 years old.
 Many of these airlines prefer to employ candidates between 20 and 30 years of age who are willing and able to serve their tenure of 30+ years.
 American Airlines is known to have a specific candidate age limit, which is 52 years at most, given the circumstances.
-But they may offer age waivers where a candidate meets specific criteria; for instance, a learner with a compelling reason not to join the ABC company at the legal age may be offered an age waiver.
+However they may offer age waivers where a candidate meets specific criteria; for instance, a learner with a compelling reason not to join the ABC company at the legal age may be offered an age waiver.
 For example, those with past employment in a corporate or military environment who move to airlines later in their career may be granted such age waivers.

 Cognitive Health & Piloting Capability